 Although these generations are quite different, diversity often brings a host of benefits, such as increased performance, better problem-solving and above all, the ability to attract and retain qualified individuals.
 However, managing a diverse workforce is not an easy feat and many challenges can emerge as a result.

 Having a multigenerational workplace may lead to a lack of communication between employees and internal conflicts since employees from different generations might have opposing viewpoints and expectations.
 This is why the field of diversity management has slowly become an integral pillar of HR strategies helping companies to connect, align and engage employees through tailored policies and programs.
 Now that you have an idea about how the four generations in the workplace differ from each other.

 Let’s discover something about their perspectives on employee engagement and recognition.

 Perspectives on employee engagement and recognition

 Each generation has its own unique perspective on engagement and recognition.

 Baby boomers entered the workplace in an era when both concepts were rarely spoken of.
 This obviously lowered their expectations.
 Engagement at the time wasn’t measured by the percentage of likes, comments and shares on a company’s intranet or the amount of information shared with peers.
-On the other hand, recognition was mainly top-down and came in the form of bonuses or a simple thank you.
+On the other hand, recognition was mainly top-down and came in the form of bonuses , or appreciation items in the form of thank you gifs.
 Baby boomers value personal growth, professional networking, being part of a community and getting tangible rewards for their work or years of service.
 The absence of modern engagement and recognition solutions didn’t and typically wouldn’t bother this segment as simple means usually did the trick.